You should always check Flight Status for the latest information on all our flight schedules before you travel to the airport.

-In view of the current weather conditions passengers booked to travel to, from or through these destinations between the 28 and 31 January who prefer to rebook for a later date may do so.
+In view of the forecast weather conditions customers booked to travel to, from and through New York JFK, Newark and Washington on 06 March who prefer to rebook for a later date may do so, without penalty.

 Passengers booked on all inclusive packages should contact their travel agents as they may not be operating the same policy.

 Please be advised that from 19 January 2015, on all Virgin Atlantic flights with the exception of our flights to and from Lagos, all inflight purchases of duty free products and snacks will need to be paid for by credit card only.
 We will no longer be accepting cash payments of any currency.